Memblers/nesxidy/README.md

 For NES: mapper 30 variant, 512kB Flash, 8kB PRG-RAM, 32kB CHR-RAM, 4-screen nametable.

 ## emulation features
-Supports up to 64kB of emulated RAM/ROM
+Supports up to 64kB of emulated RAM/ROM\
 6502 disassembler output to screen

 ## technical details
-The 512kB of program memory is reserved as such:
+The 512kB of Flash memory is reserved as such:
 * 32kB emulation program
 * 32kB emulated ROM
 * 64kB program counter flags and bank numbers